Are Doctors Rich As The Public Thinks?

 But does that automatically ensure that you’re going to be rich?

-Having a good income and being rich are two different things.
+Having a good salary and being rich are two different things.

 Being “rich” can mean different things to people.